Tales from the Dark Multiverse: "Infinite Crisis"

-Ted Kord/the Blue Beetle was not killed by Maxwell Lord and managed to kill the latter instead.
-Taking control of Brother Eye and Checkmate, Kord tries to bring peace to the universe, with methods deemed questionable by Batman and long-time friend Booster Gold.
+Ted Kord was not killed by Maxwell Lord and managed to kill the latter instead.
+Taking control of Brother Eye and Checkmate, Kord tries to bring peace to the universe, with methods deemed questionable by his long-time friend Booster Gold and Batman.
 Alexander Luthor of Earth-3 tries to get Kord to ally with him and destroy multiple Earths to create a single perfect one, but Kord refuses, resulting in Luthor killing the Earth-2 Superman and Lois Lane when they discover the truth, but then being killed himself by Superboy-Prime.
 Kord teams up with Superboy-Prime and realizes that the only way to bring true peace is to convert everyone into OMACs.
-Donning a Blue Beetle/Anti-Monitor hybrid armor AND turning himself into an OMAC-inspired cybernetically-enhanced entity with Brother Eye installed into the system, Kord, now dubbing himself as OBAC (One-Beetle-Army-Corps), achieves his plans, at the cost of the lives of several Teen Titan members and Booster Gold.
+Donning a Blue Beetle/Anti-Monitor hybrid armor and turning himself into an OMAC-inspired cybernetically-enhanced entity with Brother Eye installed into the system, Kord, now dubbing himself as OBAC (One-Beetle-Army-Corps), achieves his plans, at the cost of the lives of several Teen Titan members and Booster Gold.

 "Teen Titans: The Judas Contract"

 On the night Dick Grayson gives up being Robin, he has a private discussion with Terra and empathizes with her.
 He tells her that having a mentor can sometimes limit one's ability to forge their own path.
 Terra reports to Deathstroke shortly afterwards, who reprimands her for opening up to Dick.
-Inspired by Dick to become more independent, she murders Slade in retaliation and forces Wintergreen to inject her with the same serum that gave Deathstroke his powers.
-Unlike Slade who was left in a coma for weeks, Terra easily survives.
+Inspired by Dick to become more independent, she murders Deathstroke in retaliation and forces Wintergreen to inject her with the same serum that gave Deathstroke his powers.
 Now calling herself Gaia and viewing herself as a goddess, Terra uses her heightened abilities to murder the Teen Titans, reduce their headquarters to rubble and destroy most of the world by destabilizing Earth's core.
 Robin and Kid Flash keep Gaia at bay long enough for Superman to arrive, but even the Man of Steel is no match for her, thanks to Gaia's control over kryptonite.
 After killing Changeling, the last person to care about her, Gaia rules over the broken Earth and forces the survivors to live in constant fear.